mvolkmann/blog/src/python/python-testing.md

     assert average([3]) == 3
 ```

+If an `assert` throws, the remainder of the test function is not executed,
+but other test functions are executed.

 The condition being asserted can be followed by a string
 that describes why the assertion might fail.
 For example: